Here are some thoughts on the question, ‘Should a couple’s remains be commingled?’

 When an individual’s remains come to you from the crematorium, in most cases they will be inside a durable plastic bag which will be placed inside a plastic or cardboard “temporary urn,” an inexpensive container provided by the crematory or funeral home.

 To transfer remains, we recommend simply taking the plastic bag out of the temporary urn and placing it inside the permanent urn.

 Do remains have to be commingled in a companion urn?

 No. Again, this is a matter of personal preference.
 Here are the two most common methods of inurning a couple’s remains:

 - Simple: In the case of a companion urn, we generally advise placing each of the two individual’s plastic bags of ashes into the urn side by side.
-This is the simplest solution when transferring multiple remains into a double urn.
+This is the easiest way to combine two people’s remains into a companion urn.
 In this case, the couple’s remains are together inside the urn, but are not commingled.